 A WMO international intercomparison of Assmann-type psychrometers from 10 countries (WMO, 1989a) showed that there is good agreement between dry- and wet-bulb temperatures of psychrometers with the dimensional specifications close to the original specification, and with aspiration rates above 2.2 m s-1.
 Not all commercially available instruments fully comply.
 A more detailed discussion is found in WMO (1989a).
-It has been suggested that the performance of the Assmann psychrometer in the field may be as good as the achievable accuracy stated in Volume I, Chapter 1, Annex 1.F of this Guide, but this level of accuracy will not reliably be achieved, due to possible errors of airflow, contamination and radiant heat transfer, among others.
+TheIt has been suggested that the performance of the Assmann psychrometer in the field may be as good as the achievable accuracy stated in Part-Volume I, Chapter 1, Annex 1.EF of this Guide, but this level of accuracy will not reliably be achieved, due to possible errors of airflow, contamination and with great care it can be significantly improved radiant heat transfer, among others.
 As for all types of psychrometer, calibration of the instrument, as in 4.3.2.4 below, is the best way to ensure accuracy.
-This will be especially important for any emerging designs where alternatives are used in place of mercury-in-glass thermometers.
+This will be especially important for any emerging designs where alternatives are used in place of mercury-inglass thermometers.

-Annex 4.B lists standard formulae for the computation of measures of humidity using an Assmann psychrometer,4 and these formulae are also used for some of the other artificially ventilated psychrometers, in the absence of well-established alternatives.
+Annex 4.B lists standard formulae for the computation of measures of humidity using an Assmann psychrometer,4 which and these formulae are the bases of also used for some of the other artificially ventilated psychrometers, in the absence of well-established alternatives.